hoanganhduc/hoanganhduc.github.io/events/Vietnam-Polymath-REU/2023-2024/index.md

 * Phan Huu An, Nanyang Technological University Singapore.
 * Lam Nhat Quan, HCMC University of Science.

-You can find [here](https://www.vietnampolymathreu.com/2023-2024/programs) a complete list of students in the academic year 2023-2024.
+You can find [here](https://www.vietnampolymathreu.com/2023-2024/program) a complete list of students in the academic year 2023-2024.

+# Reading Seminar

+A weekly reading seminar on combinatorics and related topics is held on every Wednesday from 17:45 (Vietnam time).
+See [this page](https://www.vietnampolymathreu.com/2023-2024/reading-combinatorics-seminar) for more details.

 # List of Papers